 For WHM version 11.28 and later

-- url — The path to the webmail application in question (for example,
+url— The path to the webmail application (for example,

-- displayname — The name that will be displayed in the cPanel interface (for example,
+displayname— The name that the cPanel interface will display (for example,

-- icon — The path to the icon to display in the cPanel interface (for example,
+icon— The path to the icon that the cPanel interface will display (for example,

-You can use the following Perl script to generate this file:
+Use the following Perl script to generate the webmail registration file:

-/var/cpanel/webmail/webmail_mywebmailapp.yaml), your webmail application should appear in the cPanel user's Webmail interface.
+/var/cpanel/webmail/webmail_mywebmailapp.yaml file, your webmail application will appear in the cPanel user's Webmail interface.

-Next, you need to put the actual webmail application in place.
+Next, place the actual webmail application in the

-/usr/local/cpanel/base/3rdparty/.
-Applications within this directory will be executed as the user who owns the email account.
-Typically, you will need to make three modifications to a webmail application for it to integrate seamlessly into cPanel:
+/usr/local/cpanel/base/3rdparty/ directory.
+The system will execute applications within this directory as the user who owns the email account.
+You must make the following modifications to a webmail application for it to integrate seamlessly into cPanel: